An improved experience on our mobile site

 Sometimes a bus’s geolocation is not available, and we are unable to announce next departure times in real time.
 For this reason, planned schedules is always available.

-We are continuing our efforts to improve the accessibility of our new mobile site by adhering to the Web Content Accessibility Guidelines Level AA (WCAG 2.1 AA).
+We are working to make our mobile site conform to the Web Content Accessibility Guidelines 2.0 Level AA.